-Among men aged 65 and older, the prevalence of BPH/LUTS was higher for patients identifying as Non-Hispanic White compared with patients reporting other races.
-In 2021, the prevalence of BPH/LUTS for Non-Hispanic Whites aged 65 and older was 34%, compared to 30% for Blacks, 32% for Asians, and 24% for Hispanics.
+Among men aged 65 and older in Medicare FFS, the prevalence of BPH/LUTS was higher for patients identifying as White compared with patients reporting other races.
+In 2021, the prevalence of BPH/LUTS for Whites aged 65 and older was 34%, compared to 30% for Blacks, 32% for Asians, and 24% for Hispanics.
 Prevalence was higher in the Northeast (36%; 2021) and South (34%) compared to the Midwest (31%) and West (31%).
 We did not see substantial differences in prevalence rates between patients who were eligible for Medicare and Medicaid compared with patients who were not.
+Patterns were similar for men aged 65 and older in MA.

-→ Incidence
+➔ Incidence

-Among men 65 years and older, the average incidence of BPH/LUTS was approximately 600 per 10,000 men (or 6%) per year from 2015 through 2021.
+Among men aged 65 and older, the average incidence of BPH/LUTS was approximately 600 per 10,000 men (or 6%) per year from 2015 through 2021.
 This translates into an average of approximately 600,000 men aged 65 and older who were newly identified with BPH annually.
-Average annual incidence ranged from 4% to 8% across age subgroups (Figure 2.2).
+Average annual incidence ranged from 4% to 8% across age subgroups (Figure 2).
 The percentage of men with incident BPH/LUTS declined slightly throughout 2015-2020 but to a greater extent in 2020, presumably a result of fewer (or delayed) diagnoses for patients who may not have been (or were not able to be) seen in clinics due to the COVID-19 pandemic.